-Vincent worked for three years as the Resident Sound Designer at Actors Theatre of Louisville, where he designed and composed for the regular season and for Actors Theatre’s world-renowned Humana Festival of New American Plays.
-While at Actors Theatre, his Humana credits included the world premiere of Gina Gionfriddo’s AFTER ASHLEY, Kirsten Greenidge’s SANS-CULOTTES IN THE PROMISED LAND, Jerome Hairston’s A. M. SUNDAY, Melanie Marnich’s TALLGRASS GOTHIC, Charles L. Mee’s LIMONADE TOUS LES JOURS, Adam Rapp’s FINER NOBLE GASES, and Alexandra Gersten-Vassilaros and Theresa Rebeck’s OMNIUM-GATHERUM.
-His work on The Humana Festival’s production of Russell Davis’s THE SECOND DEATH OF PRISCILLA was selected to be exhibited at the 2007 Prague Quadrennial Design Exhibition.
+Vincent worked for three years as the Resident Sound Designer at Actors Theatre of Louisville, where he designed and composed for the regular season and for the world-renowned Humana Festival of New American Plays.
+His Humana credits include the world premiere productions by playwrights Gina Gionfriddo, Kirsten Greenidge, Jerome Hairston, Melanie Marnich, Charles L. Mee, Adam Rapp, Theresa Rebeck, and Alexandra Gersten-Vassilaros.
+His work on Russell Davis’s THE SECOND DEATH OF PRISCILLA was selected to be exhibited at the Prague Quadrennial Design Exposition.

-Internationally, Vincent’s work has been heard in Romania at The National Theatre of Romania (Cluj), Italy at the Arezzo Festival (Arezzo), China at the Asian Pacific Theatre Expo (Shanghai), the Prague Quadrennial, and South Korea with the Tuida Performance Group.
+Internationally, Vincent’s work has been heard in Holland at the Academy of Theatre and Dance (Amsterdam), Romania at The National Theatre of Romania (Cluj), Italy at the Arezzo Festival (Arezzo), China at the Asian Pacific Theatre Expo (Shanghai), the Prague Quadrennial, and South Korea with the Tuida Performance Group.

 Prior to joining the faculty at UCI, he taught, lectured, led workshops, or served as a guest artist at many colleges and universities including Auburn University, Barnard College, Bellarmine College, The Juilliard School, UMass-Amherst, and Yale University.
-He is an active member of the Sound Commission of USITT and a regular contributor to freesound.org.
-He has written a number of articles for trade magazines including Stage Directions and Lighting and Sound America.
+He is an active member of the Sound Commission and the Gateway Program of USITT and a regular contributor to freesound.org.
+He has written a number of articles for trade magazines including Stage Directions and Lighting & Sound America.